The University

 KSU became a land-grant college in 1890, and the departments of home economics, agriculture and mechanics were added to the school’s curriculum.
 The school produced its first graduating class of five students in the spring of that year.
 A high school was organized in 1893.
 This expansion continued into the 20th century in both name and program.
 In 1902, the name was changed to Kentucky Normal and Industrial Institute for Colored Persons.
 The name was changed again in 1926 to Kentucky State Industrial College for Colored Persons.
 In the early 1930’s, the high school was discontinued, and in 1938 the school was named the Kentucky State College for Negroes.
 The term “for Negroes” was dropped in 1952.
 Kentucky State College became a university in 1972, and in 1973 the first graduate students enrolled in its School of Public Affairs.

-Over the past 30 years, more than 43 new structures or major building expansions have enhanced Kentucky State University’s 882-acre campus, which includes a 311-acre agricultural research farm and a 306-acre environmental education center.
+Over the past 50 years, more than 47 new structures or major building expansions have enhanced Kentucky State University’s 882-acre campus, which includes a 311-acre agricultural research farm and a 306-acre environmental education center.

-Kentucky State University is a public institution with an enrollment of approximately 2,200 students and 135 full-time faculty members.
+Kentucky State University is a public institution with an enrollment of approximately 1,800 students and 93 full-time faculty members.
 Students have the opportunity to receive a certificate (less than one year) in various disciplines, an associate (two-year) degree in two disciplines, a baccalaureate (four-year) degree in 22 majors, several of which have optional specializations, a master’s degree in eight disciplines, and a doctoral degree in nursing practice.

-• Center of Aquaculture and Aquatic Sciences
+- School of Aquaculture and Aquatic Sciences

-• School of Education, Human Development, and Consumer Sciences
+- School of Nursing and Health Sciences

-• School of Nursing
+- School of Education

-• College of Humanities, Business, and Society
+- College of Business, Engineering, and Technology (CBET)

 Our Legacy